IBM-Cloud/Scalable-web-app-node/README.md

 ```

 Follow the prompts and select the starter kit of interest (`Node.js Express App`) when the time comes.
 This sets up the CI/CD toolchain, creates a remote source code repo, clones the repo to your local machine, and starts the initial deployment.

+### Setting up from IBM Cloud Schematics

+Follow the [README](https://github.com/IBM-Cloud/Scalable-web-app-node/tree/master/terraform/README.md) instructions for creating and deploying your application via IBM Cloud Schematics, which uses Terraform templates to create an IKS cluster and IBM Cloud DevOps toolchain.

 >  Your machine must be configured for SSH access to your IBM Cloud GitLab account (for example, https://us-south.git.cloud.ibm.com/profile/keys) to clone the application code.
 For more information, see the [GitLab docs](https://us-south.git.cloud.ibm.com/help/ssh/README).